-PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN PLAN 1 About Plan 1 Plan 1 is a defined benefit plan.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN About Plan 1 About Plan 2 About the Hybrid Retirement Plan Plan 1 is a defined benefit plan.
 The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
-PLAN 2 About Plan 2 Plan 2 is a defined benefit plan.
+Plan 2 is a defined benefit plan.
 The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
-About the Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan. retirement using a formula. • The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions.
-In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from
+The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan.
+The defined benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
+The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions.